Icinga/icinga2/doc/6-distributed-monitoring.md

 Advantages:

 * Sync the configuration files from the parent zone to the child zones.
-* No manual restart required on the child nodes - sync, validation and restarts happen automatically.
+* No manual restart is required on the child nodes, as syncing, validation, and restarts happen automatically.
 * Execute checks directly on the child node's scheduler.
 * Replay log if the connection drops (important for keeping the check history in sync, e.g. for SLA reports).
 * Use a global zone for syncing templates, groups, etc.